Take our online course:

 6,000+ posting for “content writers” on Glassdoor

 Few B2B companies call their writers “B2B writers,” though there are thousands of posts for that as well.
 And, these are just the companies that are aware they have a problem.
-Sixty-seven percent of my income has come from outbound sales to companies, many of whom didn’t have a job posting, but did have a need.
+Sixty-seven percent of the instructor’s revenue in the first three years came from outbound sales to companies who didn’t have a job posting but did have a need.

 The pay rate for B2B writing is similar to B2C writing, but articles take a fraction of the work.
 Take, for example, writing an article for VICE versus writing a blog post for a B2B startup.